z0nam/ultimatum_class/README.md

-ultimatum game for evogame theory 2016 at KHU
+Games for evogame theory 2016 at KHU